Anku5hk/Programmers_guide_to_Python/book.md

   a=10
   a = "this"+a
 except (TypeError, ZeroDivisionError):
-  print("ZeroDivisionError/TypeError occured")
+  print("ZeroDivisionError/TypeError occurred")
   # printing traceback
   traceback.print_exc()

 ## Example 2: catch any exception with 'Exception' class, it is base class of all exceptions
-# lets cause stackoverflow/RecursionError in python
+# let's cause stackoverflow/RecursionError in python
 # below is a user defined function, we'll get into details in next chapter
 def my_fun():
   try: